alexvpickering/shinypanel/cran-comments.md

 # Test environments
 * local Fedora install, 4.0.2
-* win-builder (devel and release)
+* win-builder (devel)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTES.

-There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Alex Pickering <alexvpickering@gmail.com>'

-New submission

 ## Downstream dependencies